raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 Choose the pull up or down configuration you want to use and connect the female ends to the appropriate GPIO pins on your Raspberry Pi.
 Use the above diagrams as a guide. *Make a note of which configuration you're using as you'll need to incorporate it into your programming later.*

-## Step 3: Write code to detect the key press
+## Step 3: Detect the key position through the GPIO pin value

 Enter the following command to edit our previous tone program: